 Jarrell, a Surname invented in Virginia

-These surnames are linguistically or historically linked to Fitzgerald:
+These surnames are linguistically or historically linked to the Fitzgerald surname origins:

 Patronymic/Irish Forms